trek-view/basecamp/_posts/2020-06-12-fps-bitrate-compression-360-virtual-tours.md

 * MPEG-2
 * HEVC (H.265)

 _Note: the video player must understand the codec in order to play the file.
-Most major players understand the above format, but more obscure formats might lead to incompatibility problems._
+Most major players understand the above formats, but more obscure formats might lead to incompatibility problems._

 Each compression algorithm works in a different way, and thus all produce differing outputs.
 Even images shot with exactly the same settings can look different if encoded (compressed) using different codecs [Read this article for a good overview of how video compression works](https://www.eetimes.com/how-video-compression-works/).